conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 ### Portable applications

-The next logical step is to create a portable application, which are usually sand-boxed images with virtual file system containing all the files required by the application.
+The next logical step is to create a portable application, which is usually sand-boxed images with virtual file system containing all the files required by the application.

 There are several solutions already available, the most popular are: